 What is a co-op special assessment in NYC?
 Are assessments tax-deductible?
 Is the buyer or seller responsible for paying current assessments?
 Are assessments negotiable?

-In this article, we explain everything you need to know about co-op special assessments in NYC.
+We explain everything you need to know about co-op special assessments in NYC in this article.

 Table of Contents:

 A special assessment is an additional, temporary charge levied against shareholders to pay for building capital projects or other expenses which are not provisioned for in a building’s regular operating budget.

 A co-op assessment is usually implemented when there is a specific use of funds in mind, such as the restoration of a building’s façade.
 The cost of a special assessment is typically allocated to unit owners based on the number of shares owned.

 Assessments are usually payable in installments over a set period of time, although it’s possible that a co-op may levy an assessment which is payable in a lump sum or an assessment which is ongoing and has no specified ending date.